Addressing the Systemic Causes of Poverty in Argentina

 The poverty crisis in Argentina is extreme.
-The government estimates more than a full third of the population is living below the poverty line, and 20 percent live on less than two dollars per day.
-Poverty in Argentina means that eleven percent of people are estimated to be unable to meet basic food needs, and the poverty crisis hits minority groups the hardest.
+The government estimates more than a full third of the population is living below the poverty line, and 20% live on less than two dollars per day.
+Poverty in Argentina means that 11% of people are estimated to be unable to meet basic food needs, and the poverty crisis hits minority groups the hardest.

-Those that live in the mountainous regions of the northwest have poverty rates of over 50 percent, and those residing in the rainforest regions of the northeast are even higher, at over 60 percent.
+Those that live in the mountainous regions of the northwest have poverty rates of over 50%, and those residing in the rainforest regions of the northeast are even higher, at over 60%.
 Women and children are disproportionately affected as well, with poverty rates roughly twice that of the national average.

 The causes of poverty in Argentina are systemic and deeply rooted in the history of the country.
-The late 1980s and early 90s marked when the Argentine economic system collapsed due to inflation rates of nearly 20,000 percent.
+The late 1980s and early 90s marked when the Argentine economic system collapsed due to inflation rates of nearly 20,000%.
 No system has seemed to work properly since then, with severe economic recessions occurring in 2002 and 2016.

 Currently, inflation rates hover around 40 percent, which is one of the most significant causes of poverty in Argentina.
 Industries nationwide have been hobbled, and Argentinian exports have gotten reduced.
 Additionally, due to high inflation, both foreign investors and domestic consumers have little confidence in the potential of their purchasing power.